sai01c/Neet150/Takeaways.md

     left -= 1
     right += 1
 ```
 - If nums is the input array, we can directly create a set using set(nums).
 Again, set is used when we need to find the unique elements.
+Time complexity for this operations is O(n) as we need to iterate over nums to create set.
+- `collections.deafultdict(set)` this is a dictionary with set functionality. key is unique. values can be more than one.
+Example: defaultdict(<class 'set'>, {0: {'5', '7', '3'}, 1: {'5', '9', '1', '6'}, 2: {'9', '8', '6'}}).
+- To sort a string. input "eat". `sortedString = "".join(sorted(input))` sortedString = "aet"